 When it dropped below freezing, as it had done at the beginning of the week, I would wrap myself in a duvet or simply refused to get out of bed.

 I decided to make myself something to eat, which had ceased to be an easy task, since the cupboards nowadays were nearly always bare.
 I was eating one or two meals a day,

 but I was expecting a cheque from my ex employer soon, which would hopefully keep me from going under.
 In the end I settled for a thin slice of cheese that I’d accidentally left to turn mouldy in the bread bin.
 I cut off the mould and ate it between two stale slices of thin bread, with no butter.

-I was desperately broke, and every day there would be another announcement on the news or from one of the so called current affairs programmes about the deplorable economic situation, the collapse of the banks, trust, confidence in the markets, (house prices were falling and there were almost 3 million out of work).
+I was desperately broke, and every day there would be another announcement on the news or from one of the so called current affairs programmes about the deplorable economic situation, the collapse of the banks, trust, confidence in the markets, (house s were falling and there were almost 3 million out of work).